What you need to know about heart attacks

 Treatment and recovery after a heart attack

-Immediate treatment usually consists of aspirin to help prevent new clots and medications called nitrates that reduce the workload on the heart.
+Immediate treatment usually consists of aspirin and medications called nitrates that reduce the workload on the heart.
 Morphine may be given to treat pain, and oxygen if you’re having trouble breathing.
 To open the blocked artery, you may need a stent, which is a metal tube that keeps the artery from closing, or a medication called a thrombolytic that breaks up the clot.

-Some patients may need bypass surgery, which involves removing a vein or artery from another part of the body—usually the legs.
-Typically one end of the vein or artery is attached to the aorta (the main blood vessel that leads out of the heart to the rest of the body), while the other is attached past the blocked section of the coronary artery that has caused the heart attack, restoring blood flow.
+Some patients may need bypass surgery.
+This procedure which involves removing a vein or artery from another part of the body, usually the legs, and attaching one end of the vein or artery to the aorta, while the other is attached past the blocked section of the coronary artery that has caused the heart attack.
+This restores blood flow.
+(The aorta is the main blood vessel that leads out of the heart to the rest of the body.)

 You’ll probably be on medication once you’re discharged from the hospital.
 These medications often include aspirin or other anticoagulants or anticlotting medications (also called blood thinners) to prevent more blood clots, ACE inhibitors to lower blood pressure, beta-blockers to decrease the strain on the heart, and statins to control cholesterol and reduce inflammation.